-For example, if your boss gives you some extra time off work because she knows that you’ve been struggling lately, then for that you could be thankful.
-You could be thankful that she extended your deadline and that your coworker agreed to help out on your project.
+For example, if your boss gives you some extra time off work because she knows that you’ve been struggling lately, then for that you can be thankful.
+You can be thankful that she extended your deadline and that your coworker agreed to help out on your project.

 The benefits of expressing thankfulness

 Learning how to accept help and acknowledge another person’s efforts through thankfulness is a valuable life skill.